RustCrypto/utils/blobby/README.md

 cargo run --release --features alloc --bin encode -- /path/to/input.txt /path/to/output.blb
 ```

-This will create a file which can be read using `blobby::Blob2Iterator`.

-To see contents of an existing Blobby file you can use the following command:
+To inspect contents of an existing Blobby file you can use the following command:
 ```sh
 cargo run --release --features alloc --bin decode -- /path/to/input.blb /path/to/output.txt
 ```